Raymond Clémençon

 Prior teaching experience: Prior to joining UCSB in the fall of 2008, Raymond Clémençon taught at the University of California in San Diego at the Graduate School of International Relations and Pacific Studies (IRPS), the Environmental Studies Program and the Political Science Department.

-Prior professional experience: From 1989 to 1994, Clémençon was Section Head at the International Affairs Division of the Swiss Environment Ministry.
-He was one of the negotiators on the Climate Convention, the Rio Conference on Environment and Development, and the establishment of the Global Environment Facility, GEF, a multilateral environmental financing mechanism associated with the World Bank, UNDP and UNEP.
+Prior professional experience: From 1989 to 1994, Clémençon was Section Head at the International Affairs Division of the Swiss Environment Ministry and one of the negotiators on the Climate Convention, the Rio Conference on Environment and Development, and the establishment of the Global Environment Facility, GEF, a multilateral environmental financing mechanism associated with the World Bank, UNDP and UNEP.

-Consulting: Since 1994, Raymond Clémençon has served as a policy consultant for the Global Environment Facility (GEF) in Washington DC, the World Bank, the "International Task Force on Global Public Goods," and the Swiss government.
-He was a member of the evaluation team conducting the Second Performance Assessment of the GEF in 1997.
-He advised the GEF secretariat during the 5th GEF replenishment negotiations in 2009 and the Swiss government on the establishment of the Green Climate Fund, in 2011 - 2012.
+Past consulting: Raymond Clémençon has served as a policy consultant for the Global Environment Facility (GEF) in Washington DC, the World Bank, the "International Task Force on Global Public Goods," and the Swiss government.
+He was a member of the evaluation team conducting the Second Performance Assessment of the GEF in 1997, and advisor to the GEF secretariat during the 5th GEF replenishment negotiations in 2009 and the Swiss government on the establishment of the Green Climate Fund, in 2011 - 2012.

 Research